tilacog/xororo/README.md

 Splits a secret into two shares.
 Both shares are required to recover the original secret.
 Each share alone reveals zero information.

+## How It Works

+Implements a one-time pad using XOR operation with cryptographically random data:
+- Share 1 = secret ⊕ one-time pad
+- Share 2 = one-time pad
+- Recovery = Share 1 ⊕ Share 2

 ## Usage

 ```bash